choptastic/qdate/README.markdown

 These all return 12am on the day that is the first day of the week of the provided date.

+### End of time period

+There are also the related `end_X` functions available, using the same conventions, except return the last second of that time period.

+So `end_month("2016-01-05")` will return the unix timestamp representing "2016-01-31 11:59:59pm"

 ## Date Arithmetic